 What if I treated them as I might treat a PR photography shoot?
 I might undo that decision on colour balance, for instance.
 And might I then fix a few blemishes, the odd mark on a suit, a stray hair, or perhaps a few pounds around the jowls?
 You see where this goes, obviously – but where does it end?
 (In truth, I have pretty strict ethical rules about what I will and won’t do in terms of retouching.
 Every photographer should.
 Anything that could be done with better lighting or in a make-up artist’s chair, I’m generally ok with.
 Reshaping bodies is pretty much always a no-no, other than for a few exceptions such as very closed eyes.
 I have bent my rules a little in this post, as the images are purely for illustration.)

 I sometimes have to work from less than ideal starting images, but still get the job done.
 By way of illustration, consider Diane Abbott as she appears in the official set, how I might rework her in a PR edit, and the image she uses for her own Twitter bio.

 (My versions [right hand side] are attributed as: derivatives (colour adjusted, with cosmetic edits) of original work by Chris McAndrew, made available for download at https://beta.parliament.uk/houses/1AFu55Hs/members/current/a-z/a, and used under CC BY 3.0.
 They are not made available for reuse; there is no “share-alike” requirement to do so and their reuse would go beyond the objectives of this post.
-Interestingly, one of these photos, Penny Mordaunt and Rory Stewart, are no longer available on the Parliament site, but remains within the Wikimedia Commons as its licensing there is irrevocable.)
+Interestingly two of these photos, Penny Mordaunt and Rory Stewart, are no longer available on the Parliament site but remain within the Wikimedia Commons as their licensing there is irrevocable.)